 Rhamphicarpa fistulosa growth, production and reproduction was boosted by host presence.
-The positive host effect was previously observed with R. fistulosa (Kabiri et al., 2016) as well as with other facultative parasites, such as Rhinanthus minor (Jiang et al., 2003, Jiang et al., 2004) and R. serotinus (Klaren & Janssen, 1978).
-Consistent positive nutrient effects on parasite biomass were only observed in the presence of a host plant.
-Such fertiliser effects on attached parasites were previously observed in the field by Tippe et al. (2020).
-The current study showed that increased nutrient availability also results in increased parasite seed production.
-The observed positive fertiliser effects on R. fistulosa contrasts with the frequently observed fertiliser effects on related parasitic weeds.
-Fertiliser applications are generally found to decrease infection levels of cereal crops by the obligate parasitic weed Striga hermonthica (Jamil et al., 2012).
+The positive host effect was observed previously with R. fistulosa (Kabiri et al., 2016) and with other facultative parasites, such as Rhinanthus minor (Jiang et al., 2003, 2004) and Rhinanthus serotinus (Klaren and Janssen, 1978).
+Consistent positive nutrient effects on parasite biomass were observed only in the presence of a host plant.
+Such fertilizer effects on attached parasites were observed previously in the field by Tippe et al. (2020).
+The present study showed that increased nutrient availability also results in increased parasite seed production.
+The observed positive effects of fertilizer on R. fistulosa contrast with the frequently observed effects of fertilizer on related parasitic weeds.
+Fertilizer applications are generally found to decrease infection levels of cereal crops by the obligate parasitic weed S. hermonthica (Jamil et al., 2012).
 The most studied and cited mechanism behind this is the reduced exudation of strigolactones by host roots following increased N and P nutrition (Jamil et al., 2011).
-Some strigolactones are known potent striga seed germination stimulants.
-Rhamphicarpa fistulosa is however a facultative parasite, and seed germination of this species is independent of the presence of such stimulants (Kabiri et al., 2016).
-Another explanation for reduced striga infection levels following fertiliser application could be that macronutrient supply also increases post-attachment resistance in host plants (Mwangangi et al., 2023).
+Some strigolactones are known potent stimulants of striga seed germination.
+Rhamphicarpa fistulosa is, however, a facultative parasite, and seed germination of this species is independent of the presence of such stimulants (Kabiri et al., 2016).
+Another explanation for reduced striga infection levels following fertilizer application could be that macronutrient supply also increases post-attachment resistance in host plants (Mwangangi et al., 2023).
 It is not clear why improved host-plant nutrition does not enhance resistance against R. fistulosa.

-In Experiment 2 biomass of independently growing plants only showed a slight increase following nutrient application, while in Experiment 1 these plants showed no noticeable change.
-This minor difference in nutrient response observed between the two experiments could be due to differences in environmental conditions (e.g., light, temperature, humidity) but more importantly to differences between supplied fertiliser types in terms of other nutrients than nitrogen.
-The fertilisers of Experiment 2 had a relative higher concentration of phosphorus than the fertiliser used in Experiment 1.
-Biomass accumulation of independently growing plants of another facultative parasite, Rhinanthus minor, previously showed to be only benefiting from phosphorus fertiliser, while nitrogen and potassium had no effect (Seel et al., 1993).
-A similar response to phosphorus was observed before with the facultative parasite Pedicularis tricolor growing without a host (Li et al., 2013).
-It is hypothesised that unattached parasites have a low nitrogen uptake and use efficiency (Seel & Jeschke, 1999) and that the phosphorus response is a result from the inherent low plant-available P contents of soils, the absence of mycorrhizal symbiosis, a high demand for P and a limited root system of the parasitic plant (Irving & Cameron, 2009).
-With our experiments, although both conducted on relatively poor soils (1:1 soil-sand mixture), we could only confirm the latter to be the case for R. fistulosa as well; parasitic plants produced relatively low root biomass, independent of nutrient levels.
+In experiment 2, the biomass of independently growing plants showed only a slight increase following nutrient application, whereas in experiment 1 these plants showed no noticeable change.
+This minor difference in nutrient response observed between the two experiments could be attributable to differences in environmental conditions (e.g. light, temperature, humidity), but more importantly, to differences between supplied fertilizer types in terms of nutrients other than nitrogen.
+The fertilizers of experiment 2 had a relatively higher concentration of phosphorus than the fertilizer used in experiment 1.
+Biomass accumulation of independently growing plants of another facultative parasite, Rhinanthus minor, was previously shown to benefit only from phosphorus fertilizer, whereas nitrogen and potassium had no effect (Seel et al., 1993).
+A similar response to phosphorus was observed before, with the facultative parasite Pedicularis tricolor growing without a host (Li et al., 2013).
+It is hypothesized that unattached parasites have a low nitrogen uptake and use efficiency (Seel and Jeschke, 1999) and that the phosphorus response results from the inherent low plantavailable P contents of soils, the absence of mycorrhizal symbiosis, a high demand for P and a limited root system of the parasitic plant (Irving and Cameron, 2009).
+With our experiments, although both were conducted on relatively poor soils (1:1 soil-sand mixture), we could only confirm the latter to be the case for R. fistulosa i.e. parasitic plants produced relatively low root biomass, independent of nutrient levels.